 The hard part is that after my work with Mesquite Senior Games wraps up, our weather immediately turns hot.
 That makes training extremely difficult.
 Local trail runs can be dangerously hot during the day so I tend to run roads at night, with an occasional nighttime trail run up on our mesa.
 There is not a whole lot of elevation gain and certainly no real altitude to train by, but you do what you can.

 Given my lack of training, a month prior I smartly downgraded to the Bryce Half which is only 13 miles instead of 31.
 Race day came and the weather was gorgeous.
 However, it had been and would be a good 10-15 degrees hotter than normal.
-Right away, the race took up up the mountain.
+Right away, the race took off up the mountain.
 It was a hiking congo line which was great for me.
 Allowed me to get warmed up before being peer-pressured to run.

 The hoo doos were awesome.
 Getting to hike/run right beside them was something else.
 Did I mention we went uphill?
 Up and up and up.
 Until mile 4 when it went back down to the road.
 That was a sweet stretch and I ran the whole way.
 From the aid station there, we hiked and ran another mile back towards the hoo doos through a sparse forest.
 It was getting HOT.
 I was doing well hydrating, but the sun was intense at 9000 ft.